 Virtual Private Server¶

-This is probably the best and most common option for running a full node.
+Having a Virtual Private Server (VPS) at a hosting company is probably the best and most common option for running a full node.

 There are many companies offering a VPS for good prices.
 Make sure not to take a VPS platform which is based on Virtuozzo or OpenVZ.
 Performance is not best and I personally don’t like the fact the hosting company can see what processes I am running on my private server.